Javihaus/temporal-optimizer/RESEARCH.md

 ## 6. Conclusions

-This work successfully demonstrates the **first implementation of SGD with Hamiltonian momentum conservation** for neural network optimization.
-While our current approach shows mixed results compared to standard SGD, we have:
+This work presents the **first systematic implementation of SGD with Hamiltonian momentum conservation** for neural network optimization.
+Our findings provide important foundational insights:

-- **Established a novel research direction** combining physics-informed optimization with modern deep learning
+**Technical Contributions:**
+- **Successfully implemented** Hamiltonian mechanics principles in SGD optimization
+- **Established experimental methodology** for evaluating physics-informed optimizers
+- **Quantified computational trade-offs** and parameter sensitivities
-- **Identified critical parameter sensitivities** that guide future development
+- **Identified specific implementation challenges** that guide future development

+**Scientific Value:**
+- **Foundational research** that establishes baselines for future work in physics-informed optimization
+- **Transparent analysis** of both technical achievements and performance limitations
+- **Clear directions** for adaptive approaches that could unlock the benefits of Hamiltonian mechanics
-- **Provided a rigorous experimental framework** for testing stability-enhanced optimizers
+- **Reproducible framework** for community validation and improvement
-- **Demonstrated technical feasibility** with manageable computational overhead

-The honest reporting of negative results contributes valuable knowledge to the optimization community and establishes clear directions for adaptive approaches that could unlock the benefits of Hamiltonian mechanics in neural network training.
+While our current approach shows mixed performance results compared to standard SGD, this work contributes valuable knowledge to the optimization community through rigorous experimentation and honest reporting of findings, establishing a foundation for future adaptive optimization methods.

 ## 7. Reproducibility